Skip to content

 In heating mode, the heat pump pulls in heat from the outside and transfers it inside via the refrigerant.
 The indoor air handler then distributes the warmed air into the room.

 Mini split heat pumps are highly efficient, drawing only 50% of the energy required by a typical central air system.
-If you have a smaller home or apartment, a mini-split heat pump may be all you need for both cooling and heating.
+A mini-split heat pump may be all you need for both cooling and heating.

 Click here to know more about mini split heat pumps.